Approved by Graduate Council: February 22, 2024

 Other Campus Bodies

-To fulfill its mission, Graduate Council interacts regularly with other campus entities, including the Office of the Provost, the Center for International Education, the Office of the University Registrar, the Office of Research and the Undergraduate Council.
+To fulfill its mission, Graduate Council interacts regularly with other campus entities, including the Office of the Provost, the Center for Global Engagement, the Office of the University Registrar, the Office of Research, Innovation, and Economic Development, and the Undergraduate Council.

 Membership and Officers